rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 # Conclusion

-The feature option in `cargo tree` is a very powerful tool in fighting against the subtle way dependencies and features in them can creep into your codebase.
+The feature option in `cargo tree` is a powerful tool in fighting against the subtle ways that dependencies, and the features enabled by them, can creep into your codebase.

-Since it is close to Christmas I want to make a wishlist to improve the situation:
+Since it is close to Christmas, I want to make a small wishlist to improve the situation:

-1. A `cargo deny` like tool that allows me to white/blacklist features in dependencies.
+1. A `cargo deny`-like tool that allows me to whitelist, and or blacklist, features in dependencies.
-2. `cargo tree` should generate a computer-readable format (ron/json whatever) to facilitate point 1.
+2. `cargo tree` should generate a computer-readable format (RON, JSON, or whatever) to help with the first point.
-3. In a perfect world there would be a `cargo tree-tui` allowing to interactively inspect dependencies, their features, and fan in (who uses it) and fan out (what it is using).
+3. In a perfect world, there would be a `cargo tree-tui` allowing me to interactively inspect dependencies, their features, and fan in (who uses it) and fan out (what it is using).

-That being said `cargo tree` seems underutilized, so go and run it on your Bevy project to figure out what features of dependencies like Bevy you actually compile.
-This can have a huge impact on your wasm binary size!
+That being said, `cargo tree` seems underused, so go and run it on your Bevy project yourself and see what features of dependencies like Bevy you actually compile.
+This can have a huge impact on your Wasm binary size!

 ---